THE TRAIL

 We have confirmation from tracks and signs that leopards, though rarely seen, make use of the

 Donkey Trail.
-We also share the mountain with other potentially dangerous animals such as snakes,
+We also share the mountain with other potentially dangerous animals such as

-first aid.
+in basic first aid.

-The climate is generally moderate but temperatures can drop by 15-20 degrees as we climb to Wyenek
+The climate is generally moderate but temperatures can drop by 15-20 degrees as we climb to

-camp (good news for hot summer days), in winter months, below zero is to be expected.
+Wyenek camp (good news for hot summer days), in winter months, below zero is to be expected.

 Donkey Trail management will monitor weather conditions for 14 days prior to your booking